 - Finality speed determines user experience – Sub-second confirmation makes or breaks real-world applications.

-- Uptime is non-negotiable – 99.9% availability is table stakes for production systems.
+- Uptime is non-negotiable – 99.95% availability is table stakes for production systems.

 - Latency optimization enables new use cases – Gaming and trading require lightning-fast response times.

-Launch Your Own Rollup Effortlessly With Our Experts
+Launch Your Own Rollup With Our Experts

 Wrapping it Up

-The Rollup as a Service landscape has come of age in 2025, with the most reliable Rollup as a Service providers becoming go-to infrastructure partners for the Web3 economy.
-The intersection of better performance, lower costs, and better developer experiences has established RaaS as the go-to scaling solution for projects from DeFi protocols to gaming platforms and enterprise applications.
+The Rollup as a Service landscape has matured in 2025, with the most reliable providers becoming go-to infrastructure partners for the Web3 economy.
+Better performance, lower costs, and improved developer experiences have established RaaS as the standard scaling solution for projects from DeFi protocols to gaming platforms and enterprise applications.